 - For moderate-to-severe pain, your doctor may prescribe pain relievers such as amitriptyline, nortriptyline or gabapentin.
 If this does not relieve your pain, then stronger pain relievers may be considered, but referral to a pain management specialist may also be needed.

 How is shingles prevented?

 In New Zealand, a vaccine called Zostavax is available for people over the age of 50.
-It reduces the risk of getting shingles and its complications — you may still get shingles but the symptoms are usually less severe and post-herpetic neuralgia is less likely.
+It reduces the risk of getting shingles and its complications – you may still get shingles but the symptoms are usually less severe and post-herpetic neuralgia is less likely.
 The vaccine may also be given after shingles to prevent it happening again.
-Currently the vaccine is not funded and you have to pay for it, but it will be funded from 1 April 2018 for people aged between 66 and 80 years old.
+Currently, the vaccine is not funded and you have to pay for it, but from 1 April 2018 it will be funded for people 65 years and over, and there is a catch-up programme for people 66 to 80 years old.

 The following links provide more information on shingles.